A-Arrayas/FAIRSalud/README.md

 ### 1. Upload

 The FAIRSalud Data Curation Tool (DCT 2.0) is an open-source, web-based solution designed for deployment within federated environments.
-The platform follows an ephemeral data processing approach when handling Electronic Health Records (EHRs), minimizing data persistence and supporting compliance with data sovereignty and privacy requirements.
+The platform follows an ephemeral data processing approach when handling Electronic Health Records (EHRs), minimizing data persistence while supporting compliance with data sovereignty and privacy requirements.
 Access to the platform is restricted to authorized institutions.
 Users must authenticate using credentials provided by the FAIRSalud technical support team, ensuring secure access to the FAIRification workspace.

 ![LoginPage](case_of_use/1.1.login.png)